Job Interviews - How To Win at Job Interviews

-During the first few minutes of the interview warm-up, interviewer will be formulating a first and perhaps lasting impression of you.
+During the first few minutes of the interview warm-up, the interviewer will be formulating a first and perhaps lasting impression of you.
 How you greet the interviewer, the firmness of your handshake, the way you are groomed and dressed, will all be a part of this initial impression.

-To help you feel at ease, a practical interviewer might ask 'common-ground' questions about shared interests or acquaintances, or your travel to the job interview.
+To help you feel at ease, a practical interviewer might ask 'common ground' questions about shared interests or acquaintances, or your travel to the job interview.

-Some interviewers might start by saying 'Tell me about yourself', an opening for you to concisely describe your background, skills and interest in a position.
+Some interviewers might start by saying 'Tell me about yourself, an opening for you to concisely describe your background, skills and interest in a position.

 The information exchange will be the primary part of the job interview.
 It is when you will be asked the most questions and learn the most about the employer.